K\"ahler differentials of extensions of valuation rings and deeply ramified fields: Proof of Theorems and

-Now take any valued field $(K,v)$ of residue characteristic $p>0$.
-We call $(K,v)$ an \bfind{independent defect field} if for some extension of $v$ to $K'$, all Galois defect extensions of $(K',v)$ of degree $p$ have independent defect.
-This definition does not depend on the chosen extension of $v$ as all extensions are conjugate, and we will in the following always assume $K'$ equipped with the chosen extension of $v$.

-\pars We will use the following observation: \begin{proposition} If $(K,v)$ is an independent defect field such that $(vK)_{vp}$ is $p$-divisible and $Kv$ is perfect, then it satisfies (DRvr). \end{proposition} \begin{proof} We will show that the assumptions imply that $\crf(K,v)$ is perfect.
-Then the assertion follows from \cite[Proposition~4.13]{KuRz}.
+\pars Now take any valued field $(K,v)$ of residue characteristic $p>0$.
+We will use the following observation; we note that $\cC_{vK}(vp)$ was denoted by $(vK)_{vp}$ in \cite{KuRz}. \begin{proposition} If $K=K'$ and $\cC_{vK}(vp)$ is $p$-divisible, $Kv$ is perfect and all Galois extensions $(L|K,v)$ of prime degree $p$ with nontrivial defect satisfy $\Omega_{\cO_L|\cO_K}=0$, then $(K,v)$ satisfies (DRvr). \end{proposition} \begin{proof} We will show that the assumptions imply that $\crf(K,v)$ is perfect.
+Then the assertion follows from \cite[Proposition~4.13]{KuRz} since by \cite[Theorem~1.4]{CuKuRz}, all Galois extensions $(L|K,v)$ of prime degree $p$ with nontrivial defect that satisfy $\Omega_{\cO_L|\cO_K}=0$ have independent defect in the sense of \cite{KuRz,CuKuRz}.